 Val di Funes

 Some of our favorite experiences in the Dolomites are hiking the Tre Cime di Lavaredo Loop, having lunch with a view from Rifugio Nuvolau, hiking the Puez-Odle Altopiano, and hiking the Croda da Lago Circuit.
 But if hiking isn’t your thing, not to worry.
-You can still see and do a lot in the Dolomites, and you can learn more in our article Best Things to Do in the Dolomites with little to no hiking.
+There is still an enormous amount to see and do here, from cable car rides to scenic drives to village exploring.
+Our article on the best things to do in the Dolomites with little to no hiking covers all of it.

 Day 7: Verona